iamcyrilogban/YouThopiaDailyBibleVerseBot/README.md

- YouThopia Daily Bible Verse Bot
+ YouThopia Daily Bible Verse 🎉

 A simple Telegram bot that sends daily Bible verses to your group or channel and allows users to request random verses on command.
 Built with Python, `pyTelegramBotAPI`, and scheduled tasks.